3D Product Configurators That Sync with Your Backend

 A 3D product configurator lets users customise a product visually before buying.
 Select a colour, swap a material, add a component, and see the result rendered in real-time.
-The business case is straightforward: retailers using 3D product views report significantly higher conversion rates and fewer returns.
+A Three.js product configurator does this in the browser, with no plugin and no download.
+The business case is straightforward: retailers using 3D product views report higher conversion rates and fewer returns.
 Customers who can rotate, zoom, and customise develop confidence that static photographs cannot provide.

 The rendering is the easy part.
 The hard part is the system behind it: syncing the 3D scene with product data, managing model variants, handling pricing and availability in real-time, and making it all load fast enough that users do not abandon the page.